atomix/atomix.github.io/copycat/docs/state-machine.md

 ### State Machine Queries

 Queries are state machine operations that read but *do not modify* system state.
 When submitted to a Copycat cluster, queries may be handled differently depending on the query's [`ConsistencyLevel`][Query.ConsistencyLevel].
 Some queries may only be applied on the leader, and others may only be applied on followers.
-Queries will *never* be applied on all servers, and for that reason it's critical that queries never monofy the state of a state machine.
+Queries will *never* be applied on all servers, and for that reason it's critical that queries never modify the state of a state machine.

 Queries are defined by implementing the [`Query`][Query] interface.
 As with commands, the `Query` interface takes a single generic argument that defines the query output (return value) type.